Claire-Potter/Updated-Redeployment-Process/README.md

             margin-right:auto;
             ">

- 31.The user is provided with a salary range of 100 - 100 000 and they need to enter a salary within this range.
+ 30. The user is provided with a salary range of 100 - 100 000 and they need to enter a salary within this range.
 If the salary is too low it  will display an error: PASS

    <img src="https://github.com/Claire-Potter/Redeployment-Process/blob/main/read-me-content/testing/20.salary-too-low.PNG"
      alt="Add Employee - Salary low"